 P.S.
 Please let me know if you would like your gift to be designated for a particular purpose that is meaningful to you.

-As a state leader in autoimmune health, Lupus Colorado is taking significant measures to do our part to support our constituents and the community regarding the spread of coronavirus (COVID-19) in Colorado.
-As this pandemic evolves, it’s affecting all aspects of our community.
-Our goal throughout this time will be to protect our staff, volunteers and visitors along with enhance our support of medical and personal needs for lupus families.
+As a state leader in autoimmune health, Lupus Colorado is taking significant measures to do our part to support our constituents and the community, particularly regarding the COVID-19 virus.
+As this pandemic has evolved, it continues to affect all aspects of our community.
+Our goal has been to protect our staff, volunteers and visitors along with enhance our support of medical and basic needs for Lupus families.

-Our strategy also includes preventing exposure through protective and proactive social distancing measures and adhering to the advice from the Centers for Disease Control and Prevention (CDC) to reduce the rate of exposure to the virus and mitigate the risk for related illness, especially for our lupus warriors, caregivers and others living with chronic disease.
-For more information on Lupus and COVID-19 along with additional resources, please go to our research partner, the Lupus Research Alliance at https://www.lupusresearch.org/coronavirus-disease-info-for-people-with-lupus/ .
+Our strategy also includes preventing exposure through protective and proactive social distancing measures and adhering to the advice from the Centers for Disease Control and Prevention (CDC).
+Our hope is to reduce the rate of exposure to the virus and mitigate the risk for related illness, especially for our lupus warriors, caregivers and others living with chronic disease.

 We are indebted to our donors and sponsors, especially at this time.
 You have enabled us to continue our mission and serve the Lupus Community.
 Your support is critical now more than ever.
-Please donate to our expanded efforts to assist those at great risk for this disease.
-With the spread of the COVID-19 pandemic in our State, we need to help the most vulnerable of our community.
+If you are able, please donate to our expanded efforts to assist those at great risk for this disease.
+We are providing direct services to help the most vulnerable of our community.